elastic/security-research/content/intelligence/2022/01/01.formbook-adopts-cabless-approach/article.md

 ```

 Microsoft Office documents, post-2007, are compressed archives.
 To dig into the document without opening it, you can
-decompress the file using the “unzip” command as illustrated above.
+decompress the file using the "unzip" command as illustrated above.

 ```text title="Decompressing the email attachment"
 $ unzip email-attachment